Top-5 shareholder backs Scout24 management in clash with Elliott

-Baillie Gifford, a top-five shareholder in Scout24, said it had confidence in the team headed by CEO Tobias Hartmann and said a period of calm and stability was needed for the company to execute on strategy.
+Baillie Gifford, one of the five biggest shareholders in Scout24, said it had confidence in the team headed by CEO Tobias Hartmann and that a period of calm and stability was needed for the company to execute on strategy.

-"We want to support the management to achieve its future goals rather than seeking to deliver a short-term return at the expense of long-term value creation for shareholders," the UK-based fund manager said in statement.
+"We want to support the management to achieve its future goals rather than seeking to deliver a short-term return at the expense of long-term value creation for shareholders," fund manager Jenny Davis said in a statement to Reuters.

-(Reporting by Douglas Busvine, editing by Riham Alkousaa)
+(Reporting by Douglas Busvine, editing by Riham Alkousaa/Keith Weir)